Culinary Schools in San Diego

 Find a Culinary School – San Diego Options

-In 2011, chefs and head cooks working in the greater San Diego area, including Carlsbad and San Marcos, earned a mean annual salary of $54,380, according to the Bureau of Labor Statistics.
-In addition, California's Employment Development Department expects jobs for chefs in the state to increase 3.5 percent through 2018.
+In 2013, chefs and head cooks working in the greater San Diego area, including Carlsbad and San Marcos, earned a mean annual salary of $52,260, according to the Bureau of Labor Statistics.
+In addition, National Restaurant Association expects 9.1% job growth — or 141,100 jobs over 2014 by 2024 in the state.
 If you're considering a career in culinary arts in or around San Diego, think about obtaining a degree from one of the culinary schools in San Diego.
 Although a degree isn't required for a culinary job, it can help.
 Research the list of San Diego culinary schools below and find out more about the culinary and pastry and baking programs available in the area.